"Is this the right bend?" is one of the most common question I get asked during clinics.

 The easiest way for students to learn to feel alignment is to experiment.

 Get more crooked, then go back to neutral.
 Ask the haunches a little too far right, then neutral, then a little too far left, then go to neutral...
 Do the same with the shoulders, neck, and head.
 This exercise is what I call The Basic Alignment Exercise.
-I have a video about it included in my Free Starter Kit.
+You can find videos teaching you about it in my book/DVD and Video Classroom.

 This place of alignment